2018–19 KNVB Cup

-The 2018–19 KNVB Cup, for sponsoring reasons officially called the TOTO KNVB Cup, was the 101st season of the annual Dutch national football cup competition.
-It commenced on 18 August 2018 with the first of two preliminary rounds and concluded on 5 May 2019 with the final played at De Kuip in Rotterdam.
+The 2018–19 KNVB Cup, for sponsoring reasons officially called the TOTO KNVB Cup, was the 101st edition of the Dutch national football annual knockout tournament for the KNVB Cup.
+64 teams contested, beginning on 18 August 2018 with the first of two preliminary rounds and ending on 5 May 2019 at the final played at De Kuip in Rotterdam.

-The defending champions were Feyenoord from the Eredivisie, who beat AZ 3–0 in the final in the previous season on 30 April 2018.
+Feyenoord from the Eredivisie beat AZ 3–0 in the final in the previous season on 30 April 2018.
 They were eliminated by Ajax in the semi-finals.

-Ajax as the winners participated in the 2019 Johan Cruyff Shield against PSV Eindhoven.
+Ajax contested in the 2019 Johan Cruyff Shield against PSV Eindhoven.